farrows76/parsley/README.md

 Upload expects you to pass a **URL** hash in the body of the request.
 The **URL** hash contains a valid url string with either an "http" or "https".
 This version takes each line in the file, parses and converts it to a properly formatted hash then adds it to the DynamoDB Database.
-It's not the most efficient way to handle a large file, the purposes of this API call is to show how the API can parse and format a string correclty.
-For larger files it would be best to do this in batches and in a background task.
+This is not the most efficient way to handle a large file.
+The purpose of this API call is to show how the API can parse and format a string correclty.
+For larger files it would be best to do this in batches and in a background job.

 Example URL: https://gist.githubusercontent.com/fcastellanos/86f02c83a5be6c7a30be390d63057d7d/raw/b25c562a6823a26a700a7ea08004c456ad8e2184/output